reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

 If we were to run this program without the @Override annotation we would not get any error since  'getname' would just be an additional method to 'getName' in ParentClass.
-By adding the @Override annotation in ChildClass we enforce the rule that the overriding method in the child class should have the same case-sensitive name as that in the parent class, and so the program would throw an error at compile-time, thereby trapping an error which could have gone undetected even at run-time.
+By adding the @Override annotation in ChildClass the Compiler is able to enforce the rule that the overriding method in the child class should have the same case-sensitive name as that in the parent class, and so the program would throw an error at compile-time, thereby trapping an error which could have gone undetected even at run-time.

+## Code for this Article

-Note: The code for the examples below can be downloaded at -
+The code for the examples below can be downloaded at:

 ## Standard Annotations

 Below are some of the most common Annotations in use.
 These are Standard annotations that Java provides as part of the java.lang.annotations package.
-To see their full effect it would be best to run the code snippets from the command line since most IDEs provide their custom options to suppress or elevate warnings.
+To see their full effect it would be best to run the code snippets from the command line since most IDEs provide their custom options that alter warning levels.

 ### @SuppressWarnings

 **Use Case for @SuppressWarnings** - It is used to indicate that warnings on code compilation should be ignored.
-We may want to suppress warnings that clutter up the build output. @SuppressWarnings("unchecked") for example suppresses warnings associated with raw types.
+We may want to suppress warnings that clutter up the build output. @SuppressWarnings("unchecked") for example, suppresses warnings associated with raw types.
 For eg., when we run the following code:

 ```java
 public class SuppressWarningsDemo {